 Should I remove the tree instead of repairing it?

-In some cases, the tree’s trunk might be damaged to a point where it cannot repair and maybe become hazardous quite quickly.
+In some cases, the tree’s trunk might be damaged to a point where it cannot be repaired and may become hazardous quite quickly.

-If you are unsure about the state of the trunk and whether it may pose a danger, I suggest you get in contact with a local arborist.
-There are many ways to find good local arborists at affordable prices, but the easiest way by far is to use THIS free service.
+If you are unsure about the state of the trunk and whether it may pose a danger, I suggest you get in contact with a local arborist near you.
+There are many ways to find a good local tree service at affordable prices, but the easiest way by far is to use THIS free service.

 - Scroll up to the top of the page and enter your ZIP Code in the blue form at the top of the page.